rbonfigl/Thermal-Aware-AI-Jetson-Project/README.md

 # Thermal-Aware AI Inference Pipeline (Jetson Orin)

 ## Overview
-This project implements a thermal aware embedded linux SoC with the Jetson Orin Nano.
+This project implements a thermal-aware, concurrent AI inference pipeline designed for the NVIDIA Jetson Orin Nano.
+Running a sustained workload that must balance camera throughput against thermal limits — this system senses SoC thermal state directly from the Linux kernel and dynamically adjusts pipeline behavior in response.

 It has three main stages

 1. **User-space concurrency engine** — a multi-threaded C++ producer/consumer/governor pipeline with a custom ring buffer and drop-based backpressure policy
 2. **Kernel-space thermal bridge** — a custom Linux character device driver that reads real thermal zone data from the kernel and exposes it to user space